-- Subsidiary Item, Ductile Iron Pipe a. - (1) This item shall consist of furnishing and installing the one, ten (10) feet long, 6-inch I.D. ductile iron pipe as the termination joint for the 6-inch I.D.
-P.V.C. foundation trench drain outfall line as described in the drawings. - (2) Separate payment will not be made for this item of work.
-Compensation for this item will be included in the payment for Pipe, PVC, Plastic, 6" I.D.
+a.
+Subsidiary Item, Ductile-Iron Pipe

+- (1) This item shall consist of furnishing and installing the two, ten (10) feet long, 6-inch I.D. ductile iron pipes as the termination for the 6-inch I.D.
+P.V.C. filter diaphragm drain outfall line as described in the drawings. - (2) Separate payment will not be made for this item of work.
+Compensation for this bid item will be included in the payment for Plastic Pipe, PVC, 6" I.D.